 Several professional golfers, including Bruce Lietske, Bobby Nichols, Charles Coody and Rives McBee, have donated their time helping warriors on the day of the Pro-Am.

 Medical experts and military leaders say that letting these men and women vent their frustrations on the golf course helps some of them forget their injuries for a time and create determination they need for rehabilitation.

 Many generals and other high-ranking military officers attend the festivities and play in the Pro-Am.
 Musicians and comedians from around the country volunteer their time.
-Country and western singer Randy Travis entertained the warriors last year.
+Country and western singer Randy Travis entertained the Warriors in 2013.

 “That greeting meant so much,” said one warrior after last year’s event.
 “I had trouble maintaining my composure.”

 Businesses from Tyler and the golfing industry have provided excellent sponsorship support over the years that the Pro-Am has been held.
-Over a $1,000,000 has been raised to help wounded warriors since the first Pro-Am was held.
+Over $1,500,000 has been raised to help wounded warriors since the first Pro-Am was held.